carlorre/monty-hall/README.md

 # Monty Hall Paradox Simulator

-## Background

-The Monty Hall problem is a probability puzzle where a player chooses one of three doors to potentially win a car.
-After the player's initial choice, the host reveals one of the remaining doors that does not contain the car.
-The player is then given the option to switch their choice to the other unopened door.
-Surprisingly, switching doors increases the chances of winning the car from 1/3 to 2/3.

 ## Description

 The purpose of this application is to prove the Monty Hall Paradox by simulating a chosen number of games and whether or not to change the original door choice and then displaying the results.

-## Features

-- Input field to specify the number of simulations
-- Checkbox to toggle the option of changing the door
-- Button to start the simulation by making a request to the backend
-- Display of the simulation results obtained from the backend
+The frontend handles the user input and displays results, and the backend runs the simulation.

-## Frontend stack
+## Frontend

-- React, Vite, TypeScript, Tailwind CSS
+- React, Vite, TypeScript, Tailwind CSS, Vitest, React Testing Library

-## Instalation
+### Instalation

+- cd frontend
 - npm i
 - npm run dev

-## Testing
+### Testing

 - npm run test

+## Backend

+- AWS Lambda, AWS API Gateway

+###

+-cd backend
+-sam build
+-sam local start-api